01 Constructive Destruction - 3:04

 TOTAL TIME: 54 MINUTES

-Twenty years after its initial expected public release, the album 'Switch' is a one hour trip into mathmatically valid rock territory, as initially envisioned in 1999.
+Twenty years after its initial expected public release, the album 'Switch' is a (nearly) one-hour trip into mathmatically valid rock territory, as initially envisioned in 1999.

 Recorded in San Antonio, Texas at Studio 1927 from Mid-2017 to Early-2019

 The music on this album was originally intended to be performed by a band called ‘Switch' and released back in 1999.
 I wrote the music & lyrics and recorded the demos without vocals because I lacked a microphone at the time.
 Put simply, the friends I spontaneously recruited for the project didn’t quite share my enthusiasm or reckless disregard of responsibility in order to jump in all the way.
 And why should they have?
 They had their own lives going on with their own restrictions, as I had mine.
 I was 19 until April of 1999 and had the intention of creating a musical project that would stand the musical test of time and transform the life I was living into the life I wanted.
 But we were all barely making it.
 From everyone else's perspective I must have looked ill from sleep deprivation and poor diet.
 I surely looked irresponsible for spending all that time on music in my bedroom, but my brain was racing with these ideas.
 Everyone in my immediate circle wanted to make music and have a band, but no one was taking the lead and making it happen.
 So this was my way of changing that for myself, and hopefully for everyone else.